 Child Custody And Visitation

-Child custody & visitation are hotly debated topics during a divorce.
+Child custody & visitation are often the most contentious issues during a divorce.
 Every parent cares about and loves their children.
-Parents want to have an active and meaningful role in their children’s lives.
+Parents want to remain active and engaged in their children's lives.
+During a divorce or separation, parents may sometimes lose sight of the importance of the children's best interests.
+Emotions can run high, making it hard to focus on long-term solutions that help the children thrive.

-Serving clients in Fairfax County, VA, and throughout the surrounding counties and cities of Northern Virginia since 1981, Wexell Milman's experience and focus on family law matters can help you minimize the harmful effects of separation and divorce by keeping you focused on achieving your objectives as they relate to your minor child or children.
+Serving clients in Fairfax County, VA, and the surrounding Northern Virginia area since 1981, Wexell Milman brings decades of experience in family law matters.
+We help parents minimize conflict and harm during separation and divorce by keeping the focus on solutions that support your goals as a parent.

-To speak with our experienced Fairfax child custody attorney, give us a call at (703) 454-5448 or contact us online today.
+To speak with our experienced Fairfax child custody attorney, call (703) 454-5448 or contact us online today.

 How Is Child Custody Decided in Virginia?

-Virginia’s “Best Interest of the Child” statute is found at Section 20-124.3 of the Code of Virginia.
+Virginia’s “Best Interest of the Child” statute appears in Section 20-124.3 of the Code of Virginia.

-- The relationship existing between each parent and each child
+• The relationship between each parent and each child

-- The role which each parent has played in the upbringing and care of the child, and the role each will play in the future
+• The role each parent has played in raising and caring for the child, and the expected future role

-- The likelihood of each parent actively supporting the child’s contact and relationship with the other parent and of cooperating in matters affecting the child
+• The likelihood of each parent encouraging the child’s relationship with the other parent and cooperating on parenting matters

 What Are the Types of Custody in Virginia?